A Thousand Different Ways

 A Thousand Different Ways is the third studio album by Clay Aiken.
+It was released by RCA Records on September 19, 2006.
 The album, which was executive produced by Jaymes Foster, consists of ten covers and four new songs.
-It was released by RCA on September 19, 2006.
 The first single was "Without You" and the second, "A Thousand Days."

+Background

 Writers of the four new songs ("These Open Arms", "Lonely No More", "A Thousand Days" and "Everything I Have") include Jon Bon Jovi, Desmond Child, Andreas Carlsson, Jeremy Bose, Aldo Nova, Samuel Waermo, Mimmi Waermo, and Aiken himself.
 "These Open Arms" previously appeared as a bonus track on the Japanese issue Bon Jovi's 2005 album Have a Nice Day.
+"Broken Wings," the last cut on the album and an original poem written by Erin Taylor, was woven throughout the lyrics.
+The last line of this poem which is also the last line added to the song lyrics became the album title.
 Available only through iTunes as a bonus cut when the complete album is downloaded, is a fifth new song titled "Lover All Alone".
 Aiken wrote the lyrics and David Foster wrote the music.

-"Broken Wings" is the last cut on the album and an original poem written by Erin Taylor was woven throughout the lyrics.
-The last line of this poem which is also the last line added to the song lyrics became the album title.

 Kmart offered for a limited time (as a download) an exclusive bonus recording of "If You Don't Know Me by Now".